 She specialised in the fields of employment, discrimination, personal injury and clinical negligence.
 As junior and then leading Counsel, she was involved in many leading cases (see the list below), including, latterly, cases with a specific employment/personal injury law overlap.

 She sits as a Recorder in the County Court (appointed 2006) and as an Employment Judge (fee-paid) (appointed 2000).
-Since 2014, she has been a member of the Council (board) of Acas, where she has chaired committees and been involved in overseeing good practice guidance aimed at supporting good relationships between employers and employees and managing conflict in the workplace where it arises.
+She was a member of the Council (Board) of Acas from July 2014 to July 2021, where she contributed to the good governance and strategic objectives of Acas and sat on and chaired committees considering guidance on good practice aimed at supporting positive relationships between employers and employees and managing conflict in the workplace.
 She was joint Head of Old Square Chambers from 2009-2015.

 Jane qualified as a mediator in 2002.
 She has facilitated the resolution of many difficult disputes across a range of sectors, including the education, health and finance sectors.
 Following a recent mediation, the lawyer for one of the parties described her as “the perfect mediator” who had handled the mediation in a way which was “professional, courteous and patient”.